nikhilnair31/The-Mass/README.md

 ## Done

+- [x] Make thoughts sytem more versatile
+  - Fix the interactable text still showing when not looking at an interactable item
+  - If looking at locked door text will "is roomate's. open/close it?". once tried it should switch to "it's locked easily".
+Another try should give "roomate's door seems locked"
+  - Don't show pickable item's text "pick up?" when holding something already
 - [x] Fixed pokable movement and Mass impact
 - [x] Added player movement sounds
 - [x] Fixed clock mat